-- Implement the singularity extraction quadrature of Remark 3.5. - Use meshes refined locally towards the corners of Γ . - Study the dependence of the results on the parameters.
-You can see how the plots and the norms of the solution vary when you change the number N of DOFs, the wavenumber k, the quality of the quadrature, the shape of $\Omega{-}\dots$
+- Implement the singularity-extraction quadrature of Remark 5.5. - Use meshes that are locally refined towards the corners of Γ . - Study the dependence of the results on the parameters.
+You can see how the plots and the norms of the solution vary when you change the number N of DOFs, the wavenumber k, the product kh, the quality of the quadrature, the shape of $\Omega{-\cdots}$